Neilblarb/ssh-honeypot/index.md

 ![Shodan Info](images/61shodan.png)

-It is unclear how this server was initially compromised and used as a proxy by the attacker, at the time of writing the only ports visible on shodan are HTTP and HTTPS.
+It is unclear how this server was initially compromised and used as a proxy by the attacker, at the time of writing the only ports visible on Shodan are HTTP and HTTPS.

 ### File analysis

-A virustotal search of the hash shows that the file uploaded was an ELF file (Executable and Linkable File Format), for a cryptocurrency miner.
+A Virustotal search of the hash shows that the file uploaded was an ELF file (Executable and Linkable File Format), for a cryptocurrency miner.

 ![Virustotal search](images/61virustotal.png)